Doctor suspended for sexual relationship with former patient

 The Medical Board of Australia’s (the Board’s) submission highlighted the Sexual Boundaries: Guidelines for Doctors (guidelines updated 12 December 2018), which states, “It may be unprofessional for a doctor to enter into a sexual relationship with a former patient, if this breaches the trust the patient placed in the doctor.”

-When considering these type of allegations the Board will take into account:
+When considering these types of allegations, the Board will take into account:

 - The duration of care provided by the doctor, e.g. if there had been long-term emotional or psychological treatment provided.